Hevreh Ensemble

-Our group has come together from many places; together with our wonderful audiences and listeners, we have truly become a circle of friends.
-We trained as classical musicians at the Juilliard and Manhattan Schools of Music, SUNY Stonybrook, Brooklyn College, and the Jerusalem Conservatory in Israel; institutions that inspired our passions for music education and engagement with our audiences.
+Our group has come together from many places; together with our wonderful audiences and listeners, we have truly become a global ensemble.
+We trained as classical musicians at the Juilliard and Manhattan Schools of Music, SUNY Stonybrook, Brooklyn College, and Oberlin College; institutions that inspired our passions for music education and engagement with our audiences.
 We have been fortunate in our careers, friendships, and travels to have the opportunity to explore many different areas of music, including jazz, composition, conducting, and many musical traditions from around the world.

 Since 2001, audiences around the world have embraced our sound and expanded our hevreh.
 Our overseas tours have been the spark for new relationships, both personal and professional, and the catalyst for life-changing experiences, both surreal and sublime.
 We performed at the stunningly beautiful Spanish and Jerusalem Synagogues in Prague and at the magnificent Church of St. Stephen in Vienna.
 In Germany, we were met by a huge, warm crowd at a concert in Bonn, sponsored by the Gesellshaft für Jüdische-Christlich Zusammanarbeit (Society for Jewish-Christian Collaboration).